Chapter 10: A New Beginning in 1970

 1971: The Newsletter began to be published quarterly.
 The “After-Congress” event in Dublin (after the World Esperanto Congress in London) was a great success.

 1981: Maire Mullarney attended an ecumenical conference in The Netherlands; Joy Davies visited Chateau Grésillon in France [a permanent Esperanto residential school – KK]; Christopher Fettes travelled with 7 boys and girls to a youth gathering in Hungary; Jean Darling attended a Baha’i conference in Finland.

 1982: Christopher Fettes went to the TEJO congress in Louvain [TEJO is the World Esperantist Youth Organisation – KK].
 Joy Davies attended the World Esperanto Congress in Antwerp.

-1983: Christopher Fettes travelled with 5 children to the Children’s Congress in Budapest and the Family Gathering in Sumeg, Hungary; Maire Mullarney and Joy Davies attended the 68th World Esperanto Congress in Budapest.
+1983: Christopher Fettes travelled with 5 children to the Children’s Congress in Budapest and the Family Gathering in Sumeg, Hungary; Maire Mullarney and Joy Davies attended the 68th World Esperanto Congress in Budapest, as did the Murray family (John, Chris, Kevin and David) then living in Omagh.
 There was some interesting correspondence about Esperanto in the letters column of the Irish Times.

 1984: There was a talk about Esperanto at the Wexford Arts Centre and another talk in Cork.
 A questionnaire about Esperanto was sent to all candidates for the European Parliament.
 Maire Mullarney attended a congress of the International Association for Applied Linguistics in Brussels, and Garbhan Mac Aoidh and his wife Máire visited Grésillon.
 Articles about Esperanto appeared in Inniu, Anois, Tullamore Tribune, Westmeath Offaly Independent, Evening Press and Munster Express.